When Pets Attack, They Can Cause Serious or Even Fatal Injuries

 As is made clear by the study, the dangers posed by these dogs are significant.
 In fact, some insurance companies will refuse to insure owners of these dogs when it comes to homeowners or renters insurance.
 Even more significant, some cities and even states have legislation prohibiting the ownership of certain dangerous breeds.
 For example, Miami-Dade County bans the ownership of Pit Bulls.

 Given the significant evidence of the potential dangers of these breeds, ownership of these dogs means that owners should be vigilant in ensuring that the public is protected by keeping their dogs contained and under control.
 What is especially unconscionable is when dog owners allow these dogs to roam about or to come into contact with small children.
 Though many will argue that their bully breed or large breed dog is the most gentle, smart, and loyal companion to be found—and we don’t argue that those claims are often true—the fact is that when a large dog does attack, they generate powerful force and create substantial injuries due to their size and build.
 Dog owners must be held responsible for the behavior of their pets, and victims should receive financial compensation for trauma inflicted by aggressive canines.

 About the Author:

 Steven E. Slootsky is a personal injury lawyer with more than two decades practicing law.
-A graduate of George Washington University and Nova Law School, he is the founder of South Florida Injury Law Firm, located in Fort Lauderdale, Florida.
+A graduate of George Washington University and Nova Law School, he is the founder of The Injury Law Firm of South Florida, located in Fort Lauderdale, Florida.
 Mr. Slootsky is a member of the Florida Bar, the Federal Bar for the Southern District for the U.S. District Court, and a Bronze member of the Florida Workers Advocates.
 He also serves as an “Eagle” member of the Florida Academy of Trial Lawyers.